Startup people, please do me a favor and stop talking about A/B testing. Please.

 Having just released your minimal viable product, chances are high that your product itself will change over time.
 As your product changes, your website and website visitors wil change as well.

 A/B testing might be problematic when the results of certain tests are influenced by your changing product.

 I can’t emphasize enough how great A/B testing can be if well executed.
 However, it just might not be the golden egg that some startup founders and people expect it to be.

 Instead of running A/B tests for your startup, I recommend creating so-called experiments and collecting qualitative feedback from your customers and other stakeholders.
-As (most) startups have limited resources (time and money), a well-prepared and executed experiment funnel can be your way to growth.
+As (most) startups have limited resources (time, money or haven’t found the right startup business credit card), a well-prepared and executed experiment funnel can be your way to growth.

 Here’s how we are running experiments at Usersnap.

 (No, we didn’t invent this on our own – we were inspired by this blog post on Growth Experiments at SoundCloud.
 I won’t go into too much detail here so please check out the blog post if you want to know more.)